There are steps you can take to help protect your baby during the RSV season.1

 Medical Prevention

-There is no vaccine for RSV, but there are medicines available that can help babies and young children born at high risk for serious RSV infections.4
+There is no vaccine for RSV for babies, but there are medicines available that can help babies and young children born at high risk for serious RSV infections.4

 References: 1.
 Jones A. RSV: when it’s more than just a cold.
 HealthyChildren.org.
 Updated November 4, 2019.
 Accessed April 2022. https://www.healthychildren.org/English/health-issues/conditions/chest-lungs/Pages/RSV-When-Its-More-Than-Just-a-Cold.aspx 2.
 Li Y, Reeves RM, Wang X, et al. Global patterns in monthly activity of influenza virus, respiratory syncytial virus, parainfluenza virus, and metapneumovirus: a systematic analysis.
 Lancet Glob Health.
 2019;7(8):e1031-e1045. doi:10.1016/S2214-109X(19)30264-5 3.
 Obando-Pacheco P, Justicia-Grande AJ, Rivero-Calle I, et al. Respiratory syncytial virus seasonality: a global overview.
 J Infect Dis.
 2018;217(9):1356-1364. doi:10.1093/infdis/jiy056 4.
 Resch B. Product review on the monoclonal antibody palivizumab for prevention of respiratory syncytial virus infection.
 Hum Vaccin Immunother.
 2017;13(9):2138-2149. doi:10.1080/21645515.2017.1337614